c-mart/dontmoderateme/planning.md

 ## To do - security
 - Publish a canary
-- Postfix should be configured to send TLS email
 - Splash should use HTTPS if the web server supports it
 - Programatically enforce a user's ability to only view his/her own monitors, checks, screenshots